 - 1/4 tsp. fine sea salt

-- 1 butternut squash, peeled, scooped and cut into 1-inch pieces
+- 2 medium zucchini or summer squash or 1 butternut squash, peeled, scooped and cut into 1-inch pieces

 - 2 Tbsp. coconut oil